How do I know who will be the best clinician for me?

 How long is my appointment?

-Our clinicians dedicate additional time in the initial session for assessment and following the initial session for treatment planning (including collaboration with other practitioners/specialists where appropriate).
+Our clinicians may dedicate additional time following the initial session for treatment planning (including collaboration with other practitioners/specialists where appropriate).

 Do you open after hours?